rahulkumar060906/todo2.0/README.md

 ### Technology Stack

 - **Frontend**: Built with HTML, CSS, and JavaScript to ensure a responsive and interactive user experience.
-- **Database**: For robust data storage, a lightweight option like SQLite or localStorage will effectively manage tasks and their statuses.
+- **Database**: For robust data storage, a localStorage will effectively manage tasks and their statuses.

 ### Conclusion